mccree5/To-Do/README.md

-# To-Do
-This API provides functionality to manage a to-do list.
-It is built using the Spring Boot framework in Java.
-Certainly!
-Here's the revised README with the correct endpoint names:

----

 # To-Do List API

 This API provides functionality to manage a to-do list.
 It is built using the Spring Boot framework in Java.